-Today Massachusetts is the most Irish state in America, with more than 21% of its population claiming to have Irish ascendency and some cities south of Boston reaching 46%.
+Today, Massachusetts is the most Irish state in America, with more than 21% of its population claiming to have Irish ascendency, and some cities south of Boston reach 46%.
 With 46.4 percent of its residents claiming Irish ancestry, Marshfield is officially the state’s most Irish town.

 Though, we need to mention that the rest of New England also has high numbers of Irish people, particularly New Hampshire, with 21 percent.

 Cape Cod is one of the most famous parts of Massachusetts.
-It is known for its seemingly endless beaches, tranquil and coastal lifestyle, and fishing culture.
-Because of its 64 km of beaches, Cape Cod is a popular summer destination, but the beautiful views are available all year.
-Some would even argue that there’s something even more special about going there in cold misty weather.
+It is known for its seemingly endless beaches, tranquil coastal lifestyle, and fishing culture.
+Because of its 64 km of beaches, Cape Cod is a popular summer destination and one of the best places to visit in the USA in June, but the beautiful views are available all year.
+Some would even argue that there’s something even more special about going there in cold, misty weather.

 One of the highlights of Cape Cod is the 15 lovely beach towns that offer a romantic and relaxed way of life and historical lighthouses of different sizes, formats, and colors.
 Five of them are available for a visit, but we suggest visiting the Highland Light, also known as the Cape Cod Lighthouse.